Mhoover41/Prediction-of-Product-Sales/README.md

 ### Linear Regression Evaluation:
    - Training Data:	R2= 0.56	RMSE= 1115.77
    - Test Data:	   R2= 0.56	RMSE= 1164.92
-   - The mean Item Outlet Sales was ₹2181.39 which translates to an error percentage of %.
+   - The mean Item Outlet Sales was ₹2181.39 and the mean absolute error was 859 which translates to an error percentage of 39.4 %.

 **Random Forest Model:**
 Feature Importances Plot